clux/facemaulers/halos-2.md

 will be 3 rogue: assassin
 utilitarian
-protect the feywild, keep the balance (nature good/evil circle of life)
+protect the feywild, keep the balance (nature good/evil circle of life) sunwuko faey god monkey king?

+maybe he just feels assassination being better... maybe spend ki point to gain advantage bonus to wisdom (for his stun dc) can do this during the halos battle

 # EBA1: 11/16 Staircase leads to Waterfountain fight from BL2 wizard tower
 Circular  outlook point.
 This is a trap.
 Storm of Vengeance.
 If triggered calls guards.